rfortherestofus/r-without-statistics/proposal.md

 What is a better solution?
 Bundling functions into a custom package.
 This allows you to have access to functions across projects, allowing you to create code once and use it multiple times.

-[Garrick Aden-Buie and Travis Geek did just this when they worked at the Moffett Cancer Center](https://slides.garrickadenbuie.com/build-your-own-universe/part-two.html#1).
+[Garrick Aden-Buie and Travis Gerke did just this when they worked at the Moffett Cancer Center](https://slides.garrickadenbuie.com/build-your-own-universe/part-two.html#1).
 I'll interview them about the set of internal packages they made, discussing how doing so improved the work of the organization.

 ## Conclusion